 Before becoming the proud parents of the first sextuplets born in Alabama in almost 10 years, Courtney and Eric Waldrop already had three small boys.
 But besides being parents to nine children under 9-years-old, who are Courtney and Eric Waldrop?
 The Sweet Home Sextuplets parents have been together for years and always planned to have a big family together, according to local Alabama news station WHNT News 19.
-To be more accurate, though, they were more than just high school sweethearts.
-WHNT News 19 reported that Courtney and Eric first got together in eighth grade.

 Happy 22 Years to the Love of my life and best friend!!!
 Wow...where do I begin!!
 God had our love planned before we were on this earth.
 God knew we needed each other!!
 God knew He would give us nine little angels one day!!
 And God knew I needed this man to be my rock and my strength through all of lives journey!!
 Thank you God for unimaginable blessings and thank you for each day I live to love this man!!!!

 And it turns out the Waldrops were more than just high school sweethearts.
 Courtney and Eric first got together in eighth grade, WHNT News 19 reported.

 The family is also very vocal about their strong Christian faith, referring to the babies as god's gift to them.
 Their Facebook page, titled God's Divine Nine, implies as much just with the name, but also includes plenty of references to religion.
 One such post reads: